top of page

 my practice

-i go to my emergency plan for multiple reasons. an emergency plan gives me space to manage my health. i use tools to manage my health, whether in maintance or emergency plan.
+i go to my emergency plan for multiple reasons. an emergency plan gives me space to manage my health according to my needs. i use tools to manage my health, whether in maintance or emergency plan.

 included below is a tab for awareness. those are my yellow and red flags that signal i need to go to some level of emergency plan. my emergency plan ranges from dont drive to prn pharmaceutical pause.